thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-holy-spirit.md

 #### Use the Gifts

 Don't bury what the Spirit has given you.
-Whether you have a gift of teaching, healing, encouragement, or discernment; use it.
+Whether you have a gift of teaching, healing, encouragement or discernment; use it.
 Step out in faith and let the Spirit work through you for the edification of others.

 #### In the Community and Mission